Wonderkidx/Hello-World/README.md

 # hello-world
 ...

-just learn how to use github
+just leaarn how to use github